robertobarbedo/SiteKit/README.md

 # SiteKit

-SiteKit is a command-line tool designed for components and page types in Sitecore.
+SiteKit is a command-line tool designed to create components and page types in Sitecore from pre defined YAML files.

 ## Prerequisites